-The reputational risk governance model of Intesa Sanpaolo envisages that management and mitigation of reputational risk is pursued:
+The reputational risk governance model of Intesa Sanpaolo envisages that management and mitigation of reputational risks is pursued:

-- systematically and independently by the company structures with specific tasks aimed at preserving corporate reputation, through a structured system of organisational monitoring measures; - across the various company functions, through the Reputational Risk Management process governed by specific Guidelines.
+- systematically and independently by the corporate structures with specific tasks aimed at preserving corporate reputation, through a structured system of organisational monitoring measures; - across the various corporate functions, through the Reputational Risk Management process governed by specific Guidelines.

-The "systematic" monitoring of reputational risk envisages:
+The 'systematic monitoring of reputational risk envisages:

-- specific organisational structures which, each for their purview, monitor the Bank's reputation and manage the relationships with the various stakeholders; - an integrated monitoring system for primary risks, to limit exposure to them; - the respect of ethical and behavioural standards; - the definition and management of customers' risk tolerance, with identification of their various risk tolerance profiles based on subjective and objective characteristics of customers.
+- specific organisational structures which, each for its purview, monitor the Bank's reputation and manage the relationships with the various stakeholders; - an integrated monitoring system for primary risks, to limit exposure to them; - compliance with standards of ethics and conduct;

+establishing and managing customers' risk appetite, through the identification of their various risk tolerance profiles according to subjective and objective traits of each customer.